alexmaul/elisp-fm94bufr/README.md

 If you intend to en-/decode BUFR using "local tables", please aquire them from the originator or the met. service providing you with those BUFR messages.
-They need to be placed in the directory ponited at by the environment variable
+They need to be placed in the directory pointed at by the environment variable
 $BUFR_TABLES.

 - Linux